 Applications will be evaluated using a two-part process.
 First, each application will be screened by RMA personnel to ensure that it meets the requirements in this announcement.
+All required forms must be received by the closing date.
 Applications that do not meet the requirements of this announcement or are incomplete will not receive further consideration during the next process.
 Second, applications that meet announcement requirements will be considered by a review panel that will meet to discuss the merits of each application.